Edmund Sonnenblick: National Heart Institute and National Institutes of Health: 1960–1966

-During this period, Sonnenblick published his single-author paper, "Force-velocity relations in mammalian heart muscle" in 1962, which appeared in the American Journal of Physiology.
-In the paper, he showed that muscle mechanisms account directly for the quantity of blood pumped by the heart.
-Among other things, this finding provided justification for therapeutic afterload reduction.
-In 1963, he began investigating heart cell muscle contractions using quantitative electron microscopy.
-Sonnenblick argued that the positional relationship between filaments within heart muscle cells affects the force of those cells' contractions.
-Eugene Braunwald later told The New York Times that Sonnenblick's work was akin to "what a brilliant mathematician or theoretical physicist does that ultimately allows you to go into space."
+In 1963, Sonnenblick transferred to the Cardiology Branch at the National Institutes of Health, directed by Eugene Braunwald.
+Though he would later allegedly have serious misgivings about Braunwald's leadership, they worked together to publish a series of articles applying the concepts of preload, afterload, and contractility to normal and pathological states.
+Sonnenblick also led investigations into the structural bases of mechanical function, myocardial energetics, and the actions of catecholamines and thyroid hormone on the myocardium.
+He began investigating heart cell muscle contractions using quantitative electron microscopy that same year, arguing that the positional relationship between filaments within heart muscle cells affects the force of those cells' contractions.
+Braunwald later told The New York Times that Sonnenblick's work during this period was akin to "what a brilliant mathematician or theoretical physicist does that ultimately allows you to go into space."